 Bulk Properties

 yaeos is a library based on Equation-of-State calculations.
-An Equation of State (EOS) is a mathematical model that describes the relationship between thermodynamic properties of a system, typically pressure (P), volume (V), and temperature (T).
+An Equation of State (EoS) is a mathematical model that describes the relationship between thermodynamic properties of a system, typically pressure (P), volume (V), and temperature (T).
 These equations are fundamental in physics, chemistry, and engineering, especially in thermodynamics and fluid mechanics.

-EOS models are used to predict phase behavior, thermodynamic properties, and equilibrium conditions of gases, liquids, solids, and mixtures.
+EoS models are used to predict phase behavior, thermodynamic properties, and equilibrium conditions of gases, liquids, solids, and mixtures.
 They are widely applied in areas such as chemical engineering, petroleum engineering, and material science.
-From the ideal gas law, to cubic equations of state and SAFT, to more complex models, EOS are essential tools for the study and design of processes.
+From the ideal gas law, to cubic equations of state and SAFT, to more complex models, EoS are essential tools for the study and design of processes.

-The classic way of defining an EOS is though a mathematical equation that express the pressure as a function of the volume and temperature.
-For example, the Van der Waals EOS is defined as:
+The classic way of defining an EoS is though a mathematical equation that express the pressure as a function of the volume and temperature.
+For example, the Van der Waals EoS is defined as:

 \[P = \frac{RT}{v - b} - \frac{a}{v^2}\]